matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **2. What is a Kubernetes cluster?**

 - A group of machines where Kubernetes can schedule workloads.
-A Kubernetes cluster is a group of machines where Kubernetes can schedule containers in pods.
-The machines in the cluster are called “nodes.”
+- A Kubernetes cluster is a group of machines where Kubernetes can schedule containers in pods.
+- The machines in the cluster called “nodes.”

 **3. Where do the resources used to build Kubernetes Engine clusters come from?**

-- Compute Engine.
-Because the resources used to build Kubernetes Engine clusters come from Compute Engine, Kubernetes Engine gets to take advantage of Compute Engine’s and Google VPC’s capabilities.
+- Compute Engine: Because the resources used to build Kubernetes Engine clusters come from Compute Engine, Kubernetes Engine gets to take advantage of Compute Engine’s and Google VPC’s capabilities.

 **4. Google keeps Kubernetes Engine refreshed with successive versions of Kubernetes.**